 Here I will discuss the method that will allow you to reduce the risk of getting the wrong size when you cannot try on a shoe in the store.

 How to Choose the Right Size of Hiking Boots

 Let’s see how to choose the right size of hiking boots step by step…

 Hiking boots sizes

-Today, manufacturers of hiking boots are making great efforts on the sizes they offered and go to the half-size, even often up to a third of the size.
+Today, manufacturers of hiking boots are making great efforts on the sizes they offer and go to the half-size, even often up to a third of the size.
 The advantage of this precision is that you can have hiking boots that are perfectly adapted to your foot size.
-The downside is, each brand can have size and size grid shades.
+The downside is that each brand can have size and size grid shades.

 This imposes only one method for choosing the size of your hiking boots: measuring your foot.
 This is the best way to have a factual element of comparison and to bring it closer to the charts of the different brands of hiking shoes.

 To measure your feet, the ideal method is to have two people.
 Take a large sheet of paper, a pencil, and a tape measure or a graduated ruler.
 Place your sheet on the ground by wedging one of its edges against a wall.
 If possible, tap it to the ground so that it does not move.